5 Hispanic Icons Who Made An Impact On The World

 Cesar Chavez

 As a farm worker, Chavez experienced the unfair working conditions firsthand.
-The work was difficult, often involving being stooped over for hours in the hot sun, and it did not pay very well.
+The work was difficult, often involving being stooped over for hours in the hot sun, and it did not pay well.
 Chavez and his family had to live in overcrowded housing with no electricity or running water.

 In 1962, Chavez and Dolores Huerta founded the National Farm Workers Association (which later became the United Farm Workers).
 The goal of the organization was to improve wages and working conditions for farm workers.